 Unlike glucose, fructose causes a low rise in blood sugar levels.
 Therefore, some health professionals recommend fructose as a “safe” sweetener for people with type 2 diabetes.

 However, here is the crux.
-Many others are worried that excessive fructose intake may in fact contribute to several metabolic disorders.
-There is quite the debate in the scientific community around this!
+Many others are worried that excessive fructose intake may, in fact, contribute to several metabolic disorders.
+There is quite a debate in the scientific community around this.

 According to (Gunnars, K., 2018, April), eating a lot of fructose in the form of added sugars may:

-• Cause deposition of fat in the liver, potentially leading to non-alcoholic fatty liver disease as discussed above.
+Causes deposition of fat in the liver, potentially leading to non-alcoholic fatty liver disease.

-• Cause insulin resistance, which can lead to obesity and type 2 diabetes.
+Causes insulin resistance, which can lead to obesity and type 2 diabetes.
 Some studies found that excess amounts of dietary fructose seemed to cause inflammation that could lead to insulin resistance.
-We will go into more detail about insulin resistance later!
+We will go into more detail about insulin resistance later.

-• Fructose does not appear to suppress appetite as much as glucose does.
+Fructose does not appear to suppress appetite as much as glucose does.
 As a result, it might promote overeating.
 When a person consumes glucose, the chemical structure of that compound triggers the pancreas to release insulin, a hormone that allows cells to use glucose for energy.
-Fructose does not appear to trigger insulin release or the release of hormones such as leptin which tells the brain that a person is full.
+Fructose does not appear to trigger insulin release or the release of hormones such as leptin, which tells the brain that a person is full.
 It also does not inhibit hormones that tell an individual’s body that they are hungry.
 As a result, fructose may lead to weight gain because it may contribute to overeating.
-Look out for more information on leptin next week as we discuss the hormones involved in hunger and satiety!

-The important takeaway here is to realize that all of this does not apply to foods that have naturally occurring fructose, like whole fruits, vegetables, some whole grains, and even having a little bit of good quality sugars like cane sugar, honey or maple syrup.
-Essentially all healthy carbohydrates that are recommended on The Livy Method food plan!
+The important takeaway here is to realize that all of this does not apply to foods that have naturally occurring fructose, like whole fruits, vegetables, some whole grains and even having a little bit of good quality sugars like cane sugar, honey or maple syrup (essentially, all healthy carbohydrates that are recommended on The Food Plan).

-Fruits, veggies, and heavier carbohydrates like quinoa, darker rices, potatoes and squashes, although containing fructose, are real food packed with nutrition, water and lots of fiber.
-These foods give your body what it needs, and allow you to feel satisfied with less.
-This makes them hard to overeat and you would have to eat very large amounts to reach harmful levels of fructose.
+Fruits, veggies, and heavier carbohydrates, like quinoa, darker rices, potatoes and squashes, although containing fructose, are whole foods packed with nutrition, water and lots of fibre.
+These foods give your body what it needs and allow you to feel satisfied with less.
+This makes it hard to overeat, and you would have to eat very large amounts to reach harmful levels of fructose.

-Hopefully this helps with the understanding of how our bodies process carbohydrates in order to utilize them for energy!
-The old adage, you are what you eat really holds true and hopefully as we are progressing through the program, eating better quality carbohydrates, you can all feel the difference this is making.
+Hopefully this helps with the understanding of how our bodies process carbohydrates in order to utilize them for energy.
+The old adage “you are what you eat” really holds true and hopefully as we are progressing through The Program, eating better quality carbohydrates, you can feel the difference this is making.

-For those that want to look at the chemical structures of these sugars in more detail, check out this video!
+For those who want to look at the chemical structures of these sugars in more detail, check out this video.

 What about protein and fat?
 Does our body also convert these into glucose for energy if we need it?